Call for appointment:410-448-6400 410-448-6400

 According to traditional Chinese medicine (TCM), acupuncture promotes the body’s innate ability to heal itself by balancing the flow of the body’s qi, a form of electromagnetic energy, and channeling it through pathways in the body.

 Research shows that acupuncture may exert its effect by causing natural chemicals in the brain, such as endorphins, to ease up the pain and other discomfort.

 How Acupuncture Works

-This technique is an alternative, non-opioid option for muscular skeletal injuries and arthritis, as well as joint and spine pain.
+Tiny needles are inserted along these channels at areas of maximum energy, known as acupuncture points.
 The process is generally painless and the needles are a fraction of the size used in other procedures.

 Patients are typically seen two to three times per week with the goal of once every two weeks when the condition is well managed.
 Sessions run 30-45 minutes.

-Acupuncture services are also offered as part of pain management treatment at University of Maryland Greenebaum Comprehensive Cancer Center.
+- Cancer discomfort (Acupuncture services are part of pain management at UM Greenebaum Comprehensive Cancer Center.)

 In addition to acupuncture, we offer traditional Chinese medicine services. such as:

 - Auricular acupuncture – focusing on just the more than 200 acupuncture points in the ear